gruns/blagoblag/content/drafts/red-hat-open-source-community.rst

 idea.
 It's about the effect it has on the community.

 RHEL 5, which they will continue to support until at least 2020, offers Python 2.6.
-Upstream (the Python core developers) have ceased providing *any* support for Python 2.6 as of October, 2013.
+Upstream, the Python core developers, have ceased providing *any* support for Python 2.6 as of October, 2013.

 Many Python projects (such as Django, Twisted, and PyCA Cryptography) are